Manojpatil123/Capstone-project-UnSupervised_machinelearning_Book-recommendation/README.md

-for accessing deployed project click on this link= https://recommendation1233.herokuapp.com/recommend (enter book name that are in book dataset)
+for accessing deployed project click on this link= https://recommendation1233.herokuapp.com/recommend (enter book name that is in book dataset)